Last updated 03/27/2022

 - Dentist, dental hygienist, dental therapist, advanced dental therapist

-- Mental health professional, when following the requirements and service limitations listed in the Telemedicine Delivery of Mental Health Services section.
+- Mental health professional, when following the requirements and service limitations listed in the Telehealth Delivery of Mental Health Services section.

 - Pharmacist